scorpiodiagrams/scorpio_docs/wiki/scorpio_diagrams.md

 Info Cards are information boxes like this one that appear over your text or diagram.
 )
 #### **What features does it have?**
-* You can annotate diagrams.
+* **Annotations:** You can annotate diagrams.
 Use pop-up #TipLink(scorpio_cards,information cards) that show more information.
 Use the diagrams to organise information.
-* The diagrams have modifiable automated layout.
-Modify the layout by dragging parts of the diagram into position.
+* **Auto/Manual Layout:** You can modify the default layout by dragging parts of the diagram into position.
 The text spec will be kept in sync.
-* Scorpio Diagrams supports JaTeX, a LaTeX-like syntax for equations and diagrams.
+* **JaTeX:** Diagrams support JaTeX, a LaTeX-like syntax for equations and diagrams.
 Make *and annotate* maths, chemical equations, genome structure, railway-diagrams, data science diagrams, mind-maps and numerous other kinds of graphic.
 ----
 !!Scorpio
 # Energy